 Ingredients: Sorbitol, Dicalcium Phosphate, Water, Hydrated Silica, Glycerin, Poultry Digest, Dextrose, Xanthan Gum, Acidified Calcium Sulfate, Disodium Phosphate Duohydrate, Potassium Sorbate, Citric Acid, Sodium Benzoate, Aspergillus Niger Fermentation Extract.

-Even though his teeth still have a lot of plague, it shows signs of reducing the yellowing.
+Even though his teeth still have a lot of tartar, it shows signs of reducing the yellowing.
 This is only 6 weeks of brushing, so I am optimistic that it will continue to improve as we brush every day.

 Virbac dog toothpaste